 Before we were married, I couldn’t wait to be intimate with my husband.
 I was looking forward to it, anticipating it.
-When I finally had the chance, and it wasn’t the fireworks that I expected, it started to affect me in other areas.
+When I finally had the chance, and experienced having a low sex drive, it started to affect me in other areas.
 I felt like I wasn’t fulfilling my husband’s needs.
 I was afraid of being a disappointment to him.
 Would he regret marrying me?
 Could this be a deal breaker for our marriage?

 Of course, there was no need for me to worry.
 My guy married me for better or for worse, and he was committed to helping me figure out what was going on.
 In fact, he was the one who gently suggested that I talk to my doctor about my low libido.
 After trying things like changing my diet, increasing exercise, and lowering my stress, it was apparent that something else was going on.

 When I talked to my doctor, she encouraged me to lower my stress and also suggested something else.
 She thought that I might have HSDD, or hypoactive sexual desire disorder.
 HSDD is a real medical condition that occurs in women.
-While we hear all the time about sexual dysfunction in men, it’s rarely discussed as an issue that some women face as well.
+While we hear all the time about sexual dysfunction in men, it’s rarely discussed as an issue that some women with low sex drive face as well.

 It’s time to break the bedroom silence.

-When I finally started sharing my story about that challenging part of my marriage with friends, I had many of them tell me that they had experienced the same thing.
+When I finally started sharing my story about low sex drive with friends, I had many of them tell me that they had experienced the same thing.
 They were afraid to talk about it.
 Women who aren’t into sex with their husbands are called prudes, or frigid.
 Society as a whole doesn’t take it seriously.